Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/migration_guide.md

 ### Cross Service SDK improvements

 The modern `azure-data-tables` client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as:
-- A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries
+* A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries

-### Performance improvements

-Use this section to advertise the performance improvements in new package when compared to the old one.
-Skip this section if no perf improvements are found yet.
-@annatisch, should we remove this section?
+* A unified authentication experience using `azure-core` credentials

 ### New features

 We have a variety of new features available in the new Azure Data Tables library:
-* Ability to submit a batch of operations with the `TableClient.submit_transaction` method
+* A batch of operations can be submitted using list-based transactions.
 * Separates Table and Entity level operations into two clients, `TableServiceClient` and `TableClient`
 * Adds the ability to query tables and list entities explicitly.